magitz/conda_Jupyter_kernels/README.md

 ## 2. Create your first environment

-2.1.
+### 2.1.
+Load the `conda module`

 Before we can run `conda` or `mamba` on HiPerGator, we need to load the `conda` module:

 `module load conda`

-2.2.
+### 2.2.
+Create your first environment

 To create your first environment, run the following command.
 In this example, I am creating an environment named `hfrl`

 `mamba create -n hfrl`